-- 1.1 Working alone presents a unique health and safety problem since on the face of it employees must, to an extent, look after their own health and safety.
-However, as far as the Health and Safety at Work etc Act 1974 is concerned, the responsibility of the Council as an employer to ensure the health and safety of lone workers does not differ from that responsibility to ensure the health and safety of employees working in groups or under close supervision. - 1.2 There is no single answer whether it is safe to work alone, so it will depend on the findings of risk assessments carried out in accordance with the Management of Health and Safety at Work Regulations 1999 and other specific legislation.
+- 1.1 Working alone presents a unique health and safety problem since on the face of it, employees must, to an extent, look after their own health and safety.
+However, as far as the Health and Safety at Work etc. Act 1974 is concerned, the responsibility of the Council as an employer to ensure the health and safety of lone workers does not differ from that responsibility to ensure the health and safety of employees working in groups or under close supervision. - 1.2 There is no single answer to whether it is safe to work alone, so it will depend on the findings of risk assessments carried out in accordance with the Management of Health and Safety at Work Regulations and other specific legislation.
 What is clear is that the Council has responsibilities for the health, safety and welfare of its employees and others affected by its undertaking.
 These responsibilities cannot be transferred to people who work alone as it is the Council's duty to assess the risk to lone workers and take steps to avoid or control risk where necessary.

-It should however be noted there is specific legislation prohibiting some lone working.
-Reference can be made to Section 3 of the guidance notes.
+It should, however, be noted there is specific legislation prohibiting some lone working.
+Reference can be made to section 5 of the policy.

-- 1.3 Employees themselves have responsibilities under the Health and Safety at Work etc Act 1974 as they too must take reasonable care of themselves and other people affected by their work, and to co-operate with the Council in meeting its legal obligations. - 1.4 The Council's Health and Safety Policy HS13 Violence at Work needs to be referred to, particular attention should be paid to Section 7.
+- 1.3 Employees themselves have responsibilities under the Health and Safety at Work etc. Act 1974 as they too must take reasonable care of themselves and other people affected by their work, and to co-operate with the Council in meeting its legal obligations. - 1.4 The Council's Health and Safety Policy HS13 Violence at Work should also be referred to.
+Particular attention should be paid to section 7 of that policy.